eventhorizon5/skyscraper/readme.txt

 Home - Float upwards (or jump if collision detection is on) End - Float downwards (or crouch if collision detection is on) F2 - print FPS on console
-F3 - Reset camera rotation to default
+F3 - Reset camera rotation and zoom to default
 F4 - Enable/disable wireframe mode
 F5 - Freelook (mouse look) mode
 F11 - Take screenshot